Olivier Pla

 Olivier Pla (born 22 October 1981) is a French racing driver who competed in the Asian Le Mans Series for AF Corse.

 Career

 French Formula Campus and Formula Three

 Born in Toulouse, Pla started his career in 2000 in French Formula Campus before moving on to French Formula Three Championship in 2001 with the Saulnier Racing team.
 He finished eighth in the series standings, taking nine points-scoring positions in eleven races, including a podium in the penultimate race of the season at Magny-Cours.

 In 2002, Pla stayed in the series but switched to the ASM team.
-He finished third, behind Renaud Derlot and Tristan Gommendy, taking nine podium places from fourteen races, including wins at Croix-en-Ternois and Bugatti Circuit.
+He finished third, behind Tristan Gommendy and Renaud Derlot, taking nine podium places from fourteen races, including wins at Croix-en-Ternois and Bugatti Circuit.

 In 2003, Pla joined the Formula 3 Euro Series with ASM.
 He finished third, behind Christian Klien and Ryan Briscoe, taking nine podium places from twenty races.